 NCCI has devised a classification system used by insurance companies to of approximately 550 classification codes, intended to cover workplace exposures.
 NCCI devises the manuals and rules regarding classification that are used in most states, and also is responsible for determining the correct classifications for particular employers (in those states that use the NCCI system).
 NCCI details what kinds of work are intended to be included in each classification code in the "Scopes manual".
 The Scopes manual is published and updated regularly by NCCI.
 The Scopes manual is copyrighted by NCCI, so the only way to obtain a copy of this manual is to order one from NCCI.

 There are a handful of states that do not use the NCCI classification system: California, New Jersey, New York, Delaware, and Pennsylvania are states that have their own classification systems.
-Texas licenses much of the NCCI system, but makes significant variations in specific classification rules.
-Many other states have some "state special" classifications that vary significantly from NCCI definitions for certain workplace exposures.
+Texas until 2014 had their Department of Insurance operate independently of NCCI, but by mid-2014 they plan to fully adopt NCCI classifications and manual rules, subject to some "State Specials".
+Many other states also have some "state special" classifications that vary significantly from NCCI definitions for certain workplace exposures.
 To see which states are NCCI jurisdictions and which have independent rating bureaus, consult our state-by-state directory.

 In general, the NCCI classification system seeks to classify the overall business enterprise of an employer, not the particular work performed by specific employees.
 For that reason, a janitor working at a manufacturing plant will be assigned to the overallmanufacturing classification used by that plant, not to a janitorial classification.

 The NCCI classification system makes an exception to this approach for construction-type classifications.
 For these employers,multiple classifications may be assigned to employees, depending on the actual work done.
 But work records must show specific hours at the various tasks for a worker's time to be split among the appropriate classifications.